solid/solid/proposals/notifications.md

 ## Notification types
 Here we exemplify some types of notifications:

-### Singleton pattern
+### Single statement
-The singleton pattern is the simplest notification in terms of its data payload.
+A single triple statement is the simplest notification in terms of its data payload.
 It contains the most essential data which makes up a notification e.g, Alice liked an article:
 ```
 <http://example.org/profile/card#alice> :liked <http://example.net/article> .
 ```